-Built in 1999, by C&G Boatworks, Incorporated of Mobile, Alabama (hull #35) as the James Palladino for the Inland Bulk Transfer Company of Sandusky, Ohio.
+Built in 1999, by C and G Boatworks, Incorporated of Mobile, Alabama (hull #35) as the James Palladino for the Inland Bulk Transfer Company of Sandusky, Ohio.

-The tug was later acquired by the Laken Shipping Corporation of Cleveland, Ohio where she was renamed as the Cleveland.
+In 2005, the tug was acquired by the Laken Shipping Corporation of Cleveland, Ohio.
+Where she was renamed as the Cleveland.

 In 2012, the tug was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Patrice McAllister.

-However, while on delivery from Toledo, Ohio, to New York the tug suffered a fire in her engine room.
+However while on delivery from Toledo, Ohio to New York, New York.
+The tug suffered a fire in her engine room.
 The tug was salvaged and towed to Clayton, New York.
-From there, she was towed to New York City, and on to Chesapeake Shipbuilding in Salisbury, Maryland where she was refurbished.
-In 2013, the tug reentered service.
+From there, she was towed to New York City, and on to Chesapeake Shipbuilding in Salisbury, Maryland.
+Where she was completely refurbished.
+And in 2013, the tug reentered service.

-Her electrical service is provided by two John Deere 6068 99kW generators.
-With an 8.3 liter Cummins towing winch engine, driving a SMATCO 66 DAW double drum towing machine.
+Her electrical service is provided by two 99kW generators, driven by two John Deere 6068 diesel engines.
+With an 8.3 liter Cummins diesel engine, driving a SMATCO 66 DAW double drum towing machine.
 The tug's capacities are 70,000 gallons of fuel, and 8,000 gallons of lube oil.